apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 print(len(products))
 ```

 In CSS, `.product-item` selects all elements whose `class` attribute contains value `product-item`.
 We call `soup.select()` with the selector and get back a list of matching elements.
-On the last line, we use `len()` to count how many items is in the list.
-That's it!
+Beautiful Soup handles all the complexity of understanding the HTML markup for us.
+On the last line, we use `len()` to count how many items there is in the list.

 ```text
 $ python main.py
 24
 ```

+That's it!
 We have managed to download a product listing, parse its HTML, and count how many products it contains.
 In the next lesson, we'll be looking for a way to extract detailed information about individual products.

 ---